A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: The Cosponsorship Network Among Senators

-The graph in panel~(c) tells a different story altogether.
-Senators in panel~(c) are far less productive in individual bills, more unified in terms of within party cosponsorships, and collaborate only once across the aisle through a single, widely cosponsored bill.\footnote{In formal graph-theoretic terms, the vertex connectivity of network~(c) is much smaller than that of network~(b), with a cutset of only a single gray bill cosponsored by all legislators: it would only take removing the single shared gray (triangle) bill to separate the network into two distinct components.} Likewise, the bipartisan versus within-party cosponsored legislation ratio is much lower --- namely, 1 to 2.
-This substantive differentiation of bipartisan versus polarized behavior is completely obscured in Figure~\ref{fig:toy1} (a), even after weighting edges according the number bills through which cosponsorship happens.
+In panel~(b), legislators are highly productive in terms of legislative output (given by the large number of bills represented by triangular nodes in the graph), and cross-party work is common (as indicated by the relatively large number of gray triangular nodes in the graph).
+Indeed, the bipartisan vs. within-party cosponsored legislation ratio is 3 to 4, and the average probability that two bill cosponsors selected at random belong to the same party is 0.43.
+The graph in panel~(c), in contrast, tells a different story altogether.
+Senators in this network are far less productive in terms of individual bills, more unified in terms of within party cosponsorships, and collaborate only once across the aisle through a single, widely cosponsored bill.\footnote{In formal graph-theoretic terms, the vertex connectivity of network~(c) is much smaller than that of network~(b), with a cutset of only a single bill cosponsored by all legislators: it would only take removing the only shared bill (gray triangle) to separate the network into two disconnected components.} Likewise, the bipartisan versus within-party cosponsored legislation ratio is much lower --- namely, 1 to 2 --- and the average probability that two cosponsors of a bill chosen at random are, in turn, copartisans, is about double --- namely 0.84.\footnote{For the network in this panel, the distribution of these probabilities across bills is also bimodal, but now left-skewed, with masses at 0.5 (for the gray bill in the middle) and 1 (for the remaining two bills).}